Jonas Neubauer: Ecstasy of Order (2010)

-Neubauer was contacted in 2010 by filmmaker Adam Cornelius, who had seen the recorded max-out scoring game that Neubauer shared online years earlier.
+Neubauer was contacted in 2010 by filmmaker Adam Cornelius, who had seen the recorded maxout-scoring game that Neubauer shared online years earlier.
 Cornelius invited Neubauer to participate in his documentary film Ecstasy of Order: The Tetris Masters, which was set to include a tournament in Neubauer's hometown of Los Angeles.

 Due to his achievement, Neubauer was one of five people given reserved spots in the tournament, to be called the Classic Tetris World Championship.
 Among his opponents, he was particularly concerned about Harry Hong and Trey Harrison, who had both posted recordings of very high-scoring games.
 Despite this, Neubauer was confident he would win.